perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 Below the meaning of each of the blocks:

 * `PERT_SCRATCH` is the address of the folder where the auxiliary files in the tests will be located.
 * `prel_coms` is a set of commands to be executed **before** the `perturbo.x` run.
 This could be loading packages, specifying any environment variables, etc. Enter every command as a separate line preceded by a hyphen, respecting the file indentation.
-In our case, we need to save only second line of `prel_coms` in case of usage container with openmp, of we can delete this commands at all.
+In our case, we need to keep only the second line of `prel_coms` when using the OpenMP container, or delete these commands entirely.
 * `comp_info` - this block contains information about the `perturbo.x` computation.
 It has the `exec` field that specifies the run command taking into account the parallelization and other machine specifics.
-In this example, `perturbo.x` will be ran with the SLURM srun command using 8 MPI tasks.
+In this example, `perturbo.x` will be run with the SLURM srun command using 8 MPI tasks.

-We will use containers without MPI, so our final *config_machine_perturbo.yml* file can looks in the following way:
+We will use containers without MPI, so our final *config_machine_perturbo.yml* file can look as follow:

 ```bash
     PERT_SCRATCH: tmp